netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 a password must be configured first.
 This requires installing the Tesla One app ([iOS](https://apps.apple.com/us/app/tesla-one/id1625770308), [Android](https://play.google.com/store/apps/details?id=com.tesla.teslapros)).
 Download the Tesla One app and sign in as an **External Partner** using your Tesla credentials.
 Then tap on **More** in the bottom right and **Tesla Device Setup**.
 Tap **Manually Enter** and provide the details:
-- **Network name (SSID)**: This is the WiFi network name for the Gateway 1.
-If it is not listed on a label on the gateway, you can find it in your phone WiFi settings.
+- **Network name (SSID)**: This is the Wi-Fi network name for the Gateway 1.
+If it is not listed on a label on the gateway, you can find it in your phone Wi-Fi settings.
 Look for a network name starting with **TEG**.
 - **Password**:
   - This is the full serial number of the Gateway 1.
 Important note: in some cases you must prepend *S* to the password.
 Try both with and without the *S*.